OliWenman/geant4tomosim/README.md

 /beam/particle    <particle>

 # Position commands
+/beam/momentum   <x_mom> <y_mom> <z_mom> #By default, beam is travelling 1, 0, 0 (along the x axis)

+# Aligns the beam automatically.
+# Places the beam at the end of the world volume and sets the beam dimensions to match the absorption detector's.
+# "/beam/pos/centre", "/beam/pos/halfx", and "/beam/pos/halfy" are overwritten.
+# Can only be used for a square beam
 /beam/pos/auto   <bool>
-/beam/momentum   <x_mom> <y_mom> <z_mom>

 /beam/pos/centre <x_cen> <y_cen> <z_cen> <unit>
 /beam/pos/halfx  <x_dim> <unit>
 /beam/pos/halfy  <y_dim> <unit>
 ```
-Beam commands uses the Geant4 G4ParticleGun classs which is fast and basic.
-To use a more advanced particle gun, G4GeneralParticleSource, with more functionality, options and pre-built commands, use:
+Beam commands uses the Geant4 G4ParticleGun class which is fast and basic.
+To use a more advanced particle gun with more functionality, options and pre-built commands, use G4GeneralParticleSource with command:
 ```
 /beam/gps <bool>
 ```
-Set it to True.
-All /beam/ commands will also affect gps commands.
-For instance "/beam/pos/halfx" is equivalent to "/gps/pos/halfx" if "/beam/gps True".
+Set command to True.
+All "/beam/" commands will also affect gps commands.
+For instance "/beam/pos/halfx" is equivalent to "/gps/pos/halfx" if "/beam/gps" is set to True.

-For a list of gps commands and guidance, please visit:
+For a full list of gps commands, guidance and examples, please visit:
  - http://www.apc.univ-paris7.fr/~franco/g4doxy/html/classG4GeneralParticleSourceMessenger.html#369e77c64ee8281a4c20bbcad87f476e
  - http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/GettingStarted/generalParticleSource.html
  - http://hurel.hanyang.ac.kr/Geant4/Geant4_GPS/reat.space.qinetiq.com/gps/examples/examples.html

-Warning: there is a known issue that when using gps, the program will end with a segmentation fault with G4TomoSim.
+Warning: there is a known issue that when using gps, the program will finish with a segmentation fault.
+This will not affect the simulation or saving of data.

 ## Simulation
 ```